jdlph/Path4GMNS/README.md

 ```

 ### *Perform Path-Based UE Traffic Assignment using the Python Column-Generation Module*
-The python column-generation module only implements Path-Based UE (i.e.,mode 1).
-If you need other assignment modes, e.g., link-based UE or dynamic traffic assignment (DTA), please use perform_network_assignment_DTALite().
+The python column-generation module only implements path-based UE (i.e.,mode 1).
+If you need other assignment modes, e.g., link-based UE or DTA, please use perform_network_assignment_DTALite().

 ```python
 import path4gmns as pg